m-shahbaz-kharal/LiGuard-2.x/docs/supported_sensors.md

-# Supported Sensors
+# Supported Sensors (Experimental)
-`LiGuard` supports various LIDAR and RGB sensors.
-To use these sensors, you need to install official their official SDKs and dependencies.
+`LiGuard` also supports various LIDAR and RGB sensors as data sources for streaming data experiments.
+To use these sensors, you need to install their official SDKs and dependencies.
 The following table lists the supported sensors and their corresponding extra dependencies:

 ## RGB Sensors
 | Detector | Extra Dependencies | How to install |
 |----------|--------------------| ---------------|
 | Spinnaker Cameras   | `spinnaker-python` | go to [this link](https://www.teledynevisionsolutions.com/support/support-center/software-firmware-downloads/iis/spinnaker-sdk-download/spinnaker-sdk--download-files/?pn=Spinnaker+SDK&vn=Spinnaker+SDK), and download and install the appropriate version of the Spinnaker SDK for your environment. |

-To use the RGB sensor in your data processing pipeline, add the following entry under `sensors` in your pipeline configuration.
+To use the RGB sensor in your data processing pipeline, add and entry `sensors` in your pipeline's `base_config.yml` file and then add the following entry under that `sensors` entry.
 ```yaml
 camera: # camera sensor configurations, at this point only Flir cameras are supported, support for other cameras is coming soon
     enabled: True # set True to stream point clouds from sensor, please set False `data/camera` is enabled.